4d/docs/website/translated_docs/pt/Desktop/building.md

 Application notarization is highly recommended by Apple as of macOS 10.14.5 (Mojave) and 10.15 (Catalina), since non-notarized applications deployed via the internet are blocked by default.

 The 4D [built-in signing features](#os-x-signing-certificate) have been adapted to meet all of Apple's requirements to allow using the Apple notary service.
 The notarization itself must be conducted by the developer and is independent from 4D (note also that it requires installing Xcode).
-Please refer to [this 4D blog post](https://blog.4d.com/how-to-notarize-your-merged-4d-application/) that provides a step-by-step description of the notarization process.
+The notarization itself must be conducted by the developer and is independent from 4D (note also that it requires installing Xcode).

 For more information on the notarization concept, please refer to [this page on the Apple developer website](https://developer.apple.com/documentation/xcode/notarizing_your_app_before_distribution/customizing_the_notarization_workflow).